team-concode/unity-bean/README.md

 ```

-### Manual Link
+### Dynamic Dependancy Injection
 "AutoWired" attribute only works between the Bean.
-If you want to use the bean out side, you could use manual link mehtod.
+If you want to use the bean out side, you could use dynamic DI.
 ```C#
 public class ManualLinkTest : MonoBehaviour {
     private TestService testService => UnityBean.BeanContainer.GetBean<TestService>();